Skip to main navigation Skip to main content Skip to page footer

 Inner Freedom as Foundation

-This is what I mean by inner freedom.
-Not freedom from something, but freedom for something: for what the situation needs right now.
-Heidegger also emphasized that every interpretation is accompanied by a mood – and moods are “dispositions for action.”
-Under pressure our moods narrow, and with them our room to act.
-Development here means: gaining access to what would be possible for you if you were truly present.
+Heidegger also emphasized that every interpretation is accompanied by a mood – and moods are “predispositions for action.”
+Under pressure our moods narrow, and with them what we see as possible.
+Development here means regaining access to the possibilities that open up when you are truly present to the situation.

 Humberto Maturana supported this from a biological perspective: we don’t respond to “the world” directly, but always through our internal structure.
 The same situation produces entirely different reactions in different people – not because of the situation, but because of their inner wiring.
 And that wiring is changeable.